Novulux/Checkn-Bot/README.md

 # Checkn-Bot
 Botkit Bot hosted on glitch for Checkn, CSE 112 Project

-Bot used for appointments, if user replies no, it will ask for phone number for purpose of looking up user appointments to edit or delete.
+Bot used for appointments on facebook, if user replies no, it will ask for phone number for purpose of looking up user appointments to edit or delete.

 skill_module.js handles setting an appointment with validation of user input and database storage.